Hamziee/Discord-Nitro-Generator-and-Checker/README.md

 ### Installation
 1. Get the files (2 Ways)

     1.1 Click on [Releases](https://github.com/Hamziee/Discord-Nitro-Generator-and-Checker/releases), then download the latest one.

-Or:
+    OR:

     1.2 Clone the repo
    ```sh